humanmade/c3-cloudfront-clear-cache/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 This is simple plugin that clear all cloudfront cache if you publish posts.
+It requires PHP 7.3+.

 == Description ==